Some frequently asked questions about SAT fee waivers.

 How do schools receive fee waivers?

-When will I receive the fee-waiver cards for the coming year?
+When will I receive fee waivers for the coming year?

 You should have received enough fee waivers to serve your eligible students through the end of the school year, eliminating the need, in most cases, to call the College Board for additional supplies.
 However, if you need additional fee waiver materials, please contact the SAT Educator Helpline.

-Please place orders for any upcoming test dates a minimum of three weeks before the regular registration deadline to ensure fee waivers arrive in plenty of time for students to register for their desired test date.
+If requesting paper fee waivers, please place orders for any upcoming test dates a minimum of three weeks BEFORE the regular registration deadline to ensure fee waivers arrive in plenty of time for students to register for their desired test date.

 I am not a school; how can my institution receive fee waivers?